Dairon Blanco Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 11th in MLB.
+- The Rays pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.57).
+- The Rays' 3.56 team ERA ranks second among all MLB pitching staffs.

-- Rays pitchers combine to give up the fifth-fewest home runs in baseball (76 total, one per game).
+- Rays pitchers combine to give up 78 home runs (one per game), the seventh-fewest in baseball.

-- In his most recent appearance on Saturday against the San Diego Padres, the righty tossed six innings, allowing two earned runs while surrendering four hits.
+- In his last time out on Sunday against the San Diego Padres, the right-hander tossed 4 2/3 innings, giving up three earned runs while surrendering six hits.

-- The 29-year-old has a 3.26 ERA and 9 strikeouts per nine innings in 13 games this season, while allowing a batting average of .224 to opposing hitters.
+- The 29-year-old has a 2.72 ERA and 4.2 strikeouts per nine innings across 10 games this season, while allowing a batting average of .196 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.